LLNL/Umpire/docs/sphinx/developer/uberenv.rst

 MacOS case
 ^^^^^^^^^^

-In Umpire, the Spack configuration for MacOS contains the default compilers depending on the OS version (`compilers.yaml`), and a commented section to illustrated how to add `CMake` as an external package.
+In Umpire, the Spack configuration for MacOS contains the default compilers depending on the OS version (`compilers.yaml`), and a commented section to illustrate how to add `CMake` as an external package.
 You may install CMake with homebrew, for example.

 Using Uberenv to generate the host-config file